christiandaley/SumSharp/README.md

              | _ -> ""
 ```

 The `SumSharp` analyzer will emit a warning if a default handler is provided for a `Match`/`Switch` that is already exhaustive.
+It will also emit a warning if any case handlers are specified by position rather than name.
+Specifying by name is preferred because it makes the code clearer and prevents bugs/compilation errors if the case ordering changes.

 ---